 Lately, many of my friends have reported that they get missed calls from unknown numbers.
 It rings once and then the call gets disconnected.
-Sometimes, the call may also ring for full duration.
+Sometimes, the call may also ring for the full duration.
 When the phone number is traced, people usually find that the call originated from countries like Burundi, Malawi, Pakistan, Belarus and Russia.
 Mostly you get such calls from African countries.
 And people wonder why they are getting such calls from unknown numbers in foreign countries.
 Let me tell you straightaway that it is a scam.
 You should not pick such calls nor should you call back on these unknown numbers.
-Now, let us understand this issue a bit more.
+Now, let’s understand this issue in a bit more depth.

 Why Am I Getting Calls From Countries Like Burundi, Malawi, Pakistan, Russia etc.?

 Well, first of all, it’s none of your fault!
 In all probability someone is trying to trick you and steal your money.
 If you get calls from phone numbers beginning with country codes of Burundi (+257), Malawi (+265), Pakistan (+92), Russia (+7), Nigeria (+234), Tunisia (+216), Belarus (+375) etc.; do not pick such calls if the number is unknown to you.
 These calls are part of a scam that has been in existence since early 2000s.
 The scam is said to be originated in Japan and it used to be called Wangiri.
 The word wangiri is Japanese means one ring and cut.
 And this is exactly what the scammers do.